Dynamical symmetry breaking in Yang-Mills geometrodynamics: First order perturbations in geometrodynamics

 \section{First order perturbations in geometrodynamics}

 We introduce first order perturbations to the relevant objects where $\varepsilon$ is an appropriate perturbative parameter,

-The perturbation objects $h_{\mu\nu}$, $\overline{\omega}_{\mu\nu}$, $\omega_{\mu\nu}$ and the one we are going to introduce next for the Yang-Mills tensor are of a physical nature caused by an external agent to the source of preexisting fields.
+The perturbation objects $h_{\mu\nu}$, $\omega_{\mu\nu}$ and $\varpi_{\mu\nu}$ and the one we will introduce next for the Yang-Mills tensor are of a physical nature caused by an external agent to the source of preexisting fields.
 It is worth stressing that they are not the result of a local first order coordinate transformation.
 They satisfy the perturbed Einstein-Maxwell-Yang-Mills vacuum field equations,

-We are focusing on the non-Abelian perturbations, therefore we are not introducing perturbations on Abelian electromagnetic fields, just for the purpose of solving the pure non-Abelian situation.
-However, in equations (\ref{EM1pert}-\ref{EM2pert}), or in the expression for $T^{(em)}_{\mu\nu}$ we have to be aware of the perturbative nature of the metric tensor involved in these equations.
+We are focusing on the Abelian and non-Abelian perturbations, however, in equations (\ref{EM1pert}-\ref{ymvfe2pert}), or in the expression for $\tilde{T}^{(ym)}_{\mu\nu} + \tilde{T}^{(em)}_{\mu\nu}$ we have to be aware of the perturbative nature of the metric tensor involved in these equations.
 We raise indices with the perturbed metric $\tilde{g}^{\mu\nu} = g^{\mu\nu} - \varepsilon \:h^{\mu\nu}$.
-We can write the perturbed block diagonalized Yang-Mills field strength projection in isospace, see equation (\ref{NAFDIAG}), as,
+We will focus on the local planes of field strength block diagonalization.
+For the stress-energy tensor local planes of diagonalization and symmetry the considerations would be of a similar nature, see for example reference \cite{dsmg,dsmg2}.
+We can write the perturbed block diagonalized Yang-Mills field strength projection in isospace as,